Primary Navigation Mobile

 What do I need to use a phone as a dash cam?

 To use a phone as a dash cam, you just need a phone, a suitable in-car mount that will give the phone a decent view of the road ahead without impeding yours, and a charging cable.
+A charging cable isn’t strictly necessary, but the demands imposed by constant recording and the apps might drain your phone’s battery quickly.
+So it’s best to have a charging solution on hand to ensure it keeps going.

-While you can just use the phone to record video while you drive along, it’s easier and more effective to use a dedicated dash cam app – for one thing, aside from the fact that many are free, features such as loop recording means they won’t just fill up your phone’s storage and then stop recording.
+While you can just use the phone to record video while you drive along, it’s easier and more effective to use a dedicated dash cam app – for one thing, aside from the fact that many are free, features such as loop recording mean they won’t just fill up your phone’s storage and then stop recording.

 What dash cam apps are available for phones?